DigiXArt/HomeServiceEnvironment/services/service-router/README.md

 * Go

 ## Deployment
-This command runs the service on port 6000 and route two s
+This command runs the service on port 6000 and route two services by setting their target env vars, T